7-Day Training Plan Generator

 Step 2: Pick the main cat goal

-Best for dogs that need cleaner attention and faster sit reps around the house.
+Best for dogs that need cleaner attention, faster sit reps, and a calmer reset between short sessions.

 1. Day 1: Practice fast name turns in the quietest room you have.